epiccurious/jade-diy/README.md

 # Jade Do-It-Yourself Hardware Guide

-YOU SHOULD NOT read this guide yet.
+YOU SHOULD NOT follow this guide yet.

 It's still under development and requires testing across many hardware and operating systems.

-SERIOUSLY, if you don't already know what you're doing, do not follow this guide yet until it's compete.
+SERIOUSLY, unless you already know what you're doing, do not follow this guide yet until it's compete.

 ## What is a Jade?